munich-quantum-toolkit/naviz/docs/development_guide.md

 Ruff will check for missing docstrings and will explicitly warn you if you forget to add one.

 We heavily rely on [type hints](https://docs.python.org/3/library/typing.html) to document the expected types of function arguments and return values.
-For the compiled parts of the code base, we provide type hints in the form of stub files in the {code}`src/mqt/core` directory.
+For the compiled parts of the code base, we provide type hints in the form of stub files in the {code}`python` directory.

 The Python API documentation is integrated into the overall documentation that we host on ReadTheDocs using the [sphinx-autoapi](https://sphinx-autoapi.readthedocs.io/en/latest/) extension for Sphinx.